-You can sail from Belfast and Larne in Northern Irleand to Cairnryan on the west coast of Scotland.
-From Cairnryan the drive is approximately two hours to Glasgow.
+You can sail from Belfast and Larne in Northern Ireland to Cairnryan on the west coast of Scotland.
+From Cairnryan, the drive is approximately two hours to Glasgow.
 Take the A77.

 There are three forms of public transport in Glasgow - buses, trains and the subway.
 Find out all you need to know about them at on the SPT website.

 The train network runs all across Scotland.
 Find out more about where you can go on the ScotRail website.